Everything you need to know about servant leadership

 The concept has existed for centuries, although Robert K. Greenleaf first formalized it in his 1970 essay: “The Servant as Leader”.
 This essay sparked a revolution and marked the beginning of a new era for leadership – one based on service, kindness, and trust.
 The idea behind servant leadership is to lead with humility and selflessness rather than domination or power.
 By putting the needs of others before their own, servant leaders strive to create a productive work environment while ensuring their team members reach their highest potential.

-Get a complete view of what Servant Leadership is:
+Get a complete view of servant leadership:

 1. The pros of Servant Leadership